Prerequisites

 - A supported operating system — The Orchestrator runs on Linux, macOS, Windows, and in containers.
 See the installation reference for full system requirements.

-- An identity provider account — You need an account with an identity provider such as Azure AD or Okta.
+- An identity provider account — You need an account with an identity provider such as Microsoft Entra ID or Okta.
 This is the system your users log into today.

 - A target application — Any web application running on a URL you can reach from the machine where the Orchestrator will run.